panzerdp/dmitripavlutin.com/posts/150-index-signatures/index.md

 ## 2. Index signature syntax

-The syntax of an index signature is pretty simple and looks similar to the syntax of a property, but with one difference.
-Instead of the property name, you simply write the type of the key inside the square brackets: `{ [key: KeyType]: ValueType }`.
+The syntax of an index signature is simple and looks similar to the syntax of a property.
+But with one difference: write the type of the key inside the square brackets: `{ [key: KeyType]: ValueType }`.

 Here are a few examples of index signatures.

-The `string` type is the key and value:
+`string` type is the key and value:

 ```ts twoslash
 interface StringByString {